Rashtriya Sanskriti Mahotsav

 The Rashtriya Sanskriti Mahotsav was conceptualised by the Ministry of Culture, Government of India, in 2015 “to celebrate the spirit of tradition, culture, heritage and diversity”.
 The festival aims to “preserve, promote and popularise the heritage of Indian spirit and reconnect the new generation” with our culture”.
 It has been instrumental in presenting folk and tribal art, dance, music, cuisines and culture of one state in other states to achieve the cherished goal of “Ek Bharat, Shreshtha Bharat”.

-The twelfth and most recent edition of the festival was held under the aegis of Azadi Ka Amrit Mahotsav, an initiative of the Government of India to “celebrate and commemorate 75 years of independence and the glorious history of its people, culture and achievements.”
+The twelfth edition of the festival was held under the aegis of Azadi Ka Amrit Mahotsav, an initiative of the Government of India to “celebrate and commemorate 75 years of independence and the glorious history of its people, culture and achievements.”
 Spread over seven days in Andhra Pradesh and Telangana, it was staged in Rajahmundry on 26 and 27 March, in Warangal on 29 and 30 March and Hyderabad on 1, 2 and 3 April.
 Audiences in these cities were treated to dance recitals by Aloka Kanungo, Ananda Shankar Jayant, Jayaprabha Menon, Padmaja Reddy and Parampara Foundation and music performances by Hyderabad Brothers, L. Subramaniam and Kavitha Krishnamurthy, P. Jaya Bhaskar, Shankar-Eshaan-Loy, S. P. Charan, S. P. Sailaja, Sunitha and Vandemataram Srinivas.

-The event also included stalls to showcase a variety of craft traditions across India, an exhibition on prominent Telugu freedom fighters by the Ministry of Culture and Regional Outreach Bureau, Hyderabad and a painting exhibition dedicated to freedom fighter Alluri Sitarama Raju by the Madeti Rajaji Memorial Art Academy.
+The festival also included stalls to showcase a variety of craft traditions across India, an exhibition on prominent Telugu freedom fighters by the Ministry of Culture and Regional Outreach Bureau, Hyderabad and a painting exhibition dedicated to freedom fighter Alluri Sitarama Raju by the Madeti Rajaji Memorial Art Academy.

 Check out more multiarts festivals here.